-Trisha is a 16-year-old innovator, social entrepreneur, advocate and inventor of ReThink - an effective way to stop cyberbullying.
+Trisha is a 17-year-old innovator, social entrepreneur, global advocate and inventor of patented ReThink™ Technology - an effective way to detect and stop cyberbullying.
 She is currently attending Neuqua Valley High School in Naperville, Illinois.

-Trisha was invited as a featured exhibitor to the White House Science Fair to showcase her work with ReThink.
-She was selected as Global Teen Leader 2015 by We Are Family Foundation and was conferred the "Global Anti-Bullying Hero" award from Auburn University, "Anti-Bullying Champion" award by the International Princess Diana Awards, UK and Upstander Legacy Celebration award from Tyler Clementi Foundation.
-She is also a proud recipient of several other awards including the "Daily Points of Light" awarded by the George H. W. Bush Foundation for extraordinary social volunteering and service.
+Trisha was invited as a featured exhibitor by President Obama to the White House Science Fair to showcase her work with ReThink.
+She was selected as Global Teen Leader 2015 by We Are Family Foundation and was conferred the WebMD Health Hero of the Year 2016-Prodigy award, Anti-Bullying Champion award by the International Princess Diana Awards, UK, Global Anti-Bullying Hero award from Auburn University and Upstander Legacy Celebration award from Tyler Clementi Foundation.
+She is also a proud recipient of several other awards including the Daily Points of Light awarded by the George H. W. Bush Foundation for extraordinary social volunteering and service.